How to create landing page tests that increase conversions

 - The request for customer feedback might help your users stay engaged and feel appreciated.

-Finally, one last tip: just because you’re excited about user feedback in your polls doesn’t mean you can ignore other forms of customer feedback.
+Finally, one last tip: just because you’re excited about user feedback in your surveys doesn’t mean you can ignore other forms of customer feedback.
 You can learn from them all—and you should.

 Data = inferential, customer feedback = tangible